FajarTheGGman/Raspi-Hungry/README.md

 # How to install ?

 <pre>
+1. clone this repo
-sudo bash install.sh
+2. sudo bash install.sh
 </pre>

 # How to run ?

 <pre>
+1. install this app into your phone (https://github.com/FajarTheGGman/Raspi-Hungry/raw/master/Raspi-Hungry.apk)
-Just Type "npm start"
+2. Just Type "npm start" in raspberry pi
 </pre>